dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-A good example in my opinion how it might be easier for you to understand the relationship between a Docker image and a Docker container is, if you think about the basic concept of object-oriented programming paradigm, which I'm sure you know well, since most of you here are developers I suppose.
+In my opinion, a good example how it might be easier for you to understand the relationship between a Docker image and a Docker container is, if you think about the basic concept of object-oriented programming paradigm, which I'm sure you know well, since most of you here are developers I suppose.